National Gift Exhibition House

 It is a curious piece and what it all means is a struggle to explain for the exhibition guides.

-Here you can also see some gifts from former NBA star and citizen-diplomat Dennis Rodman (who isn’t actually a Korean), including signed basketballs and shirts.
+Here you can also see some gifts from that appear to be from former NBA star and citizen-diplomat Dennis Rodman (who isn’t actually a Korean), but that were gifted by a Chinese-Korean businessman including signed basketballs and shirts.

 A visit here takes around an hour to an hour and a half.